At a Glance

 Sleep 1-4 people in a double bedroom and a bunk bedroom.
 Features a living room, bathroom with shower, refrigerator, kettle, TV, Wi-Fi and telephone.

 The Ice Hotel is really geared to adults, although children over the age of 8 can take part in most of the activities.
-If you are traveling with children we would recommend booking into the warm accommodation for the duration of your stay and visiting the Ice Hotel during the day.
+If you are travelling with children we would recommend booking into the warm accommodation for the duration of your stay and visiting the Ice Hotel during the day.
 Please note the Ice Hotel does not provide a children's menu in either restaurant.

 The Ice Hotel's restaurant is located in a cosy wooden building and serves immaculately presented meals complemented by an excellent wine list.
-Dishes feature local specialties including reindeer, elk, grouse and Arctic char.
+Dishes feature local specialities including reindeer, elk, grouse and Arctic char.
 There is also a Champagne bar in the restaurant.
 Around a 10-minute walk from the Ice Hotel is a second restaurant called Homestead which serves a hearty a la carte menu in the evenings.
 This large log cabin, with wooden tables and chequered tablecloths has a very welcoming and rustic feel.

 Ice Bar serves everything from steaming coffee to full-bodied red wine and is open from 1pm to 1am everyday during the winter.
 For a warmer alternative, the lounge offers cosy, comfortable sofas and serves sandwiches, coffee drinks, wine and beer.